Conjectures P1-P15 for Coxeter groups with complete graph: Introduction

 The Kazhdan-Lusztig basis and cells can be defined for Hecke algebras with unequal parameters (\cite{lusztig1983leftCell}).
 An important difference from the equal parameter case is that there is no positivity for Kazhdan-Lusztig polynomials.
 It is an interesting question to know whether P1-P15 hold for the unequal parameter case.
 In \cite{lusztig2003hecke}, Lusztig proved P1-P15 for the quasi-split case and infinite dihedral groups.
-For Weyl group of type $ B_n $ with asymptotic parameters, Bonnaf{\'e} and Iancu defined an analogue o f the Robinson-Schensted algorithm, and gave a description of left cells, see \cite{bonnafe-iancu2003leftcell}.
+For Weyl group of type $ B_n $ with asymptotic parameters, Bonnaf{\'e} and Iancu defined an analogue of the Robinson-Schensted algorithm, and gave a description of left cells, see \cite{bonnafe-iancu2003leftcell}.
 Later on Bonnaf{\'e} determined the two-sided cells, see \cite{bonnafe2006twosidedcell}.
 Geck and Iancu proved conjectures P1-P15 except P9, P10, P15 in \cite{geck-iancu2006afunction} using the method of ``leading matrix coefficients" introduced by Geck \cite{geck2002leading}.
-Later on Geck proved P9, P10 and a weak version of P15 in\cite{geck2006relative}, and the proof of P15 was given by \cite[Lem.
+Later on Geck proved P9, P10 and a weak version of P15 in\cite{geck2006relative}, and the proof of P15 was given in \cite[Lem.
 4.7]{geck2011rank2}.
 In the same paper, P1-P15 are proved for finite dihedral groups and Coxeter groups of type $ F_4 $, see \cite[Prop.
 5.1 and 5.2]{geck2011rank2}.
-Therefore, for finite Coxeter groups, P1-P15 are open up to now only for Weyl group of type $ B_n $ with non-asymptotic parameters.
-See \cite{bonnafe-geck-iancu-lam2010} for a conjectural description of the cells.
+Therefore, for finite Coxeter groups, P1-P15 are still open only for Weyl groups of type $ B_n $ with non-asymptotic parameters.
+See \cite{bonnafe-geck-iancu-lam2010} for a conjectural description of their cells.

 In \cite{guilhot2008computedrank2,guilhot2010cells}, Guilhot explicitly determined the left and two-sided cells of affine Weyl groups of types $ \tilde{B}_2 $ (or $ \tilde{C}_2 $) and $ \tilde{G}_2 $.
 Based on the cell partitions, Guilhot and Parkinson gave a proof of P1-P15 for affine Weyl groups of type $ \tilde{C}_2 $ and $ \tilde{G}_2 $, see \cite{guilhot-parkinson2019G2,guilhot-parkinson2019C2}.
-They introduced a notion, called a balanced system of cell representations, which was inspired by the work \cite{geck2011rank2} of Geck for the finite case.
+They introduced a notion, called a balanced system of cell representations.
 Moreover, they found an interesting connection of cells with Plancherel Theorem.
 Conjectures P1-P15 for universal Coxeter groups (which are called free Coxeter groups in \cite[Ch.24]{bonnafe2017book}) are also proved in \cite{Shi-Yang2015universal}.

 The lowest two-sided cell of the affine Weyl group is a typical cell.
 In the equal parameter case, the lowest two-sided cell has an explicit description, see \cite{shi1987lowest-I,shi1988lowest-II,bedard1988lowest}.
 For the unequal parameter case, the lowest two-sided cell has a similar description, see \cite[Ch.3]{xi1994book} and \cite{bremke1997lowest,guilhot2008lowest}.
 In fact, there always exists a unique lowest two-sided cell for any Coxeter group with weight function if the boundedness conjecture is true, see \cite[Thm.
 1.5]{xi2012afunction} for the equal parameter case and \cite[Thm.
 2.1]{xie2017complete} for a straightforward generalization to the unequal parameter case.